akmn35/new.dist/README.md

 #> [1] 0.05165063
 ```

-`pnld` Distribution function for the New Life distribution with lambda
+`pnld` Distribution function for the New Life Distribution with lambda
 and beta parameters.

 ``` r